hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/generic-execution-plan-samples.md

 ## H2 Execution Plan

-H2's execution plan just decorate the parsed query with the operators used to access and filter the tables, as shown below:
+H2's execution plan just decorates the parsed query with the operators used to access and filter the tables, as shown below:

 ```txt
 SELECT